Roasted Vidalia Onions with Parmesan

-Roasted Vidalia Onion Rings with Parmesan are a delicious side dish idea for people who like sweet onions, and this is super easy to make!
+Roasted Vidalia Onions with Parmesan are a delicious side dish idea for people who like sweet onions, and this is super easy to make!
 And sweet onions are relatively high in carbs, but if you use portion control this is delightful for a treat.

 What are Vidalia Onions?